nrudenko/gradle-android-cq-plugin/README.md

 ```

 Run:
-`./gradlew clean findbugs cmd cpd checkstyle`
+`./gradlew clean findbugs pmd cpd checkstyle`

 results will be placed in build/reports dir

 Config:
 -------
-For config tasks use folder `cq-config` which will be created after first tasks runing in project dir.
+For configs tasks use folder `cq-config` which will be created in project root dir after first tasks runing.
-In `cq-config` will be placed main configs(like ruleset, exclude etc.) and xslt files.
+In `cq-config` will be placed main configs(like ruleset, exclude etc.) and xsl files.
-For customize just replace needed config in needed folder.
+For customizing tasks just replace appropriate config in task's folder.